-In order for your application to be compliant under the Act, it must:
+In order for your application to be compliant under the RTI Act, it must:

-- be made in the prescribed form, either online or in hard copy; - be accompanied by the application fee; - give sufficient information concerning the document/s you are seeking to enable the documents to be identified: - state an address to which notices under the RTI Act can be sent; and - state whether access to the document is sought for the benefit of, or use of the document by the applicant or another entity and if it is for the benefit of or use by another entity, the name of the entity.
+- be in writing; - be accompanied by the application fee;

+- give sufficient information concerning the document/s you are seeking to enable the documents to be identified; and - state an address to which notices under the RTI Act can be sent.

 If your application seeks access to your own personal information, you must provide proof of your identity.
-If another person is acting on your behalf to make this application, they must provide:

-- proof of their identity; and - evidence that they have your authority to act on your behalf.
+If another person is acting on your behalf to make this application, they must provide evidence that they have authority to act on your behalf.